 Recommended for Downtown Dallas' Best Attractions because: The Dallas Arts District is where to find most of the city's main attractions.

-Ilene's expert tip: Note that it's free to visit the Crow Museum of Asian Art and the Dallas Museum of Art.
-Also, the Arts District offers 90-minute architecture walking tours by reservation ($10 for adults/$5 for students and seniors/free for kids under 12) on the first and third Saturday of the month.
+Ilene's expert tip: It's always free to visit the Crow Museum of Asian Art and the Dallas Museum of Art.
+The Arts District offers 90-minute architecture walking tours on the first and third Saturdays of the month.

 Perched atop a sunken freeway in the Dallas Arts District, this 5.2-acre linear park is considered one of Dallas' premier community gathering spots, boasting everything from food trucks and a butterfly garden to special areas allocated for kids, for dogs and for playing games.
 As if that weren't enough to keep everyone busy, the park also plays host to myriad year-round programs, ranging from daily fitness sessions to children's entertainment, musical performances and even film screenings.
-Did we mention that this is a great place for a selfie with a backdrop of the Dallas skyline?
+Did we mention this is a great place for a selfie with a backdrop of the Dallas skyline?

 Recommended for Downtown Dallas' Best Attractions because: Klyde Warren Park is a terrific place for to while away a sunny day.

 Ilene's expert tip: Park for free in the West Village off McKinney Ave and hop on the complimentary M-Line trolley to get to the park.